Coronavirus: lockdown eases in Rome and Italy with Phase 2

 So, for instance, during Phase 1 food delivery had been banned in the Campania region (the portion of the country where Pompeii, Capri or Naples are located) but allowed in, say, the Lazio region.
 Therefore, if you’re in Italy at present or planning to be, make sure you research the specific Coronavirus regulations in the area you’re staying.

-As we’re… From Home to Rome, we’re going to focus on what is going to happen in the Lazio and Rome areas.
+As our name is… From Home to Rome, we’re going to focus on what is going to happen in the Lazio and Rome areas.
+Bear with us!

 While Coronavirus cases in Italy have definitely decreased, they haven’t disappeared, so avoiding crowds will be of the essence.

-Additionally, a few shops will be allowed to close at 930PM, with some grocery stores and supermarkets closing at 10PM, so that people can buy items even late in the evening, again as to avoid crowds as much as possible and decrease the risk of new Covid-19 infections.
+Additionally, a few shops will be allowed to close at 930PM or 10PM, so that people can buy items even late in the evening, again as to avoid crowds as much as possible and decrease the risk of new Covid-19 infections.
 Regardless of what they sell, shops will be free to open on Sundays.

 Bakeries, cafes, restaurants and pizza places have opened again on May 4 but initially just to go.

-Public transportation is currently operating every day until 1130PM; commuters are asked not to sit on buses and subway cars.
+On public transportation, which has resumed its night service, commuters are asked to stand and not sit, preferably.
 It won’t be possible to board any bus or subway without a face mask and gloves, and drivers will be refusing their service to those who don’t comply; this also applies to taxis.
-People needs to maintain a minimum distance of at least one meter from other passengers (which also limits the number of people allowed to board taxis).
+People need to maintain a minimum distance of at least one meter from other passengers (which also limits the number of people allowed to board taxis).

-On top of the bike lanes already available, the municipality of Rome has set up 150 kilometers worth of temporary bike lanes which are also reserved for electric scooters, so as to help those who understandably are anxious at the thought of boarding buses and the like.
-Among the range of measures in support of those who have lost their jobs or seen their workload greatly reduced, the government has decided to allocate 500 Euros of vouchers for those who will buy a bike.
+On top of the bike lanes already available, the municipality of Rome has set up 150 kilometers worth of temporary bike lanes which are also reserved for electric scooters, so as to help those who are understandably anxious at the thought of boarding buses and the like.
+Among the range of measures in support of those who have lost their jobs or seen their workload greatly reduced, the government has decided to allocate a 500 Euros discount for those who will buy a bike at this time.

 If you decide to exercise in a park, do maintain a minimum distance of 2 meters from your fellow athletes.

-More generally speaking, masks will have to be worn indoors in public places and stores, and outdoors upon meeting someone, while respecting the minimum safety distance of at least 1 meter.
+More generally speaking: masks will always have to be worn indoors in public places and stores, and outdoors upon meeting someone, while respecting the minimum safety distance of at least 1 meter.

 Beauticians, barber shops as well as hair salons have reopened on May 18.
-Book your appointment ahead of time because walk-ins won’t be allowed anymore, and remember to wear PPEs at all times there.
+Book your appointment way ahead of time because walk-ins won’t be allowed anymore, and remember to wear PPEs at all times at these shops.

 Schools and universities won’t open for the time being.
-Lessons and exams will continue to take place online nationwide.
+Lessons and exams will continue to take place online nationwide until September.

 Museums, landmarks and art galleries, as well as libraries, have opened again on May 18.
 Do note that libraries are only open for book lending purposes, so you won’t be able to stop and read (or study) there unless the library you’re used to go to has a different and specific policy.
-The Colosseum and Forum, along with the Vatican are opening up again on June 1st – expect most sites to observe a mandatory booking type of access.
+Most cultural sites will observe a mandatory booking type of access.

-All of the above measures can and will be paused if the so called R0 value, which indicates the rate of contagions was to go above 1 again (it is currently 0.62 in Rome).
+All of the above measures can and will be paused if the so called R0 value, which indicates the rate of contagions is to go above 1 again.

 While the above rules are specifically valid for Rome, where active cases of Covid-19 never reached the abysmal numbers recorded in Northern Italy and the number of the deceased is way below 1,000, every area in Italy has their own Coronavirus Phase 2 regulations.
 In some cases these can be stricter, because the situation in that specific area is also more serious.